If you’re a doctor in California, you SHOULD form a professional medical corporation taxed as an S-Corporation and cannot open as a traditional LLC.

 Are There Any Specific Name Requirements For Fictitious Name Permits?

 Yes.
 The proposed name cannot be misleading, deceptive, confusing, or similar to a previously issued name.
-A doctor of pediatric medicine must include the designation “pediatric,” “podiatry,” “podiatrist,” “foot” or “ankle.”
+Also, a doctor of podiatric medicine must include the designation “pediatric,” “podiatry,” “podiatrist,” “foot” or “ankle.”

 Do You Need To Incorporate With The Secretary Of State Before Applying for A Fictitious Name Permit?